OxHainan/cloak-docs/docs/source/started/quick-start.rst

 ---------------
 Installation
 ---------------
-to install, there two ways, the easy way is to use docker:
+to install compiler, there are two ways, the easy way is to use docker:

 .. code::

    docker pull plytools/circleci-compiler:v0.2.0

-Or install to any host what you want, Cloak compiler is implemented by Python 3, so you need prepare a environment which includes a executable Python 3 and pip3, and its version is at least greater than 3.8.
+Or install it to any host what you want, Cloak compiler is implemented by Python 3, so you need prepare a environment which includes a executable Python 3 and pip3, and its version is at least greater than 3.8.